The equivalent constant-elasticity-of-variance (CEV) volatility of the stochastic-alpha-beta-rho (SABR) model: Introduction

 Surprisingly, the projection of the SABR model to the CEV model has the effect of imposing an absorbing boundary condition at the origin because the CEV price formula assumes the same boundary condition.
-Our CEV approximations have finite CEV volatility at a zero strike, making them capable of implying the probability of hitting the origin.
-The mass-at-zero approximation in a closed-form formula (Theorem~\ref{th:mass}) shows excellent agreement with the numerical results and is consistent with the exponentially vanishing asymptotics in small time~\citep{chen2019feeling}.
-Existing estimations for the mass at zero either work on the uncorrelated case~\citep{gulisashvili2018mass} or require numerical integration~\citep{yang2018survival}.
-Even if the mass at zero from our CEV approximations is less accurate in large time or vov-of-vol, our CEV approximations are internally consistent with the model-free smile shape determined by the (possibly incorrect) mass at zero~\citep{demarco2017shapes}.
-This finding explains why our CEV approach has a wider arbitrage-free region.
+Our CEV approximations offer finite CEV volatility at a zero strike, making them capable of implying the probability of hitting the origin.
+The mass-at-zero approximation in a closed-form formula (Theorem~\ref{th:mass}) shows excellent agreement with the numerical results in small time and is consistent with the exponentially vanishing asymptotics in the limit~\citep{chen2019feeling}.
+To the best of our knowledge, our approximation is the first closed-form approximation that works for all $\rho$, as the existing estimation methods either work on the uncorrelated case only~\citep{gulisashvili2018mass} or require numerical integration for the correlated case~\citep{yang2018survival}.
+Even if the mass at zero from our CEV approximations becomes less accurate in large time or vov-of-vol, our CEV approximations remain internally consistent with the model-free smile shape determined by the (possibly incorrect) mass at zero~\citep{demarco2017shapes}.
+This explains why our CEV approach has a wider arbitrage-free region.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:model} reviews the SABR model and existing BS volatility approximations.
 Section~\ref{sec:cev} derives the equivalent CEV volatility and mass-at-zero approximation.
 Section~\ref{sec:num} presents the numerical results.
 Finally, Section~\ref{sec:conc} concludes.